devcbandung/clashofcode-testdata-and-solution/README.md

 ## Generating Test Cases

-We use [tcframe](https://tcframe.toki.id/) as test case generator framework.
+We do not store the actual test cases inside this repository, since the size may be large for some problems.
+Instead, we use [tcframe](https://tcframe.toki.id/) as test case generator framework.

 ### Initializing